jayeeson/mrturtle/README.md

 Window resizing:
 if turtle is outside the bounds of a window getting smaller, move it so it stays within the bounds (without drawing)

+#### Window

+model for window stuff.
+Basically all data inside the UI that's not the sprite & is interesting...